Keto Weight Loss in 5 Easy Steps (+ Real-Life Examples)

 - You’ve given keto a try and still don’t feel great after a month.
 Try adding more carbs into your diet and see if you feel better.
 Even though it’s not backed up by science, there’s a lot of anecdotal evidence that some people just do better on a higher carb diet, particularly women.

 - You’re worried about thyroid/adrenal issues.
 There’s no clear evidence either way that Keto impacts your thyroid or adrenals, especially if you’re eating enough calories.
-However, if you’re concerned, Dr Tommy Wood generally suggests that it’s best to get regular health checkups (e.g., thyroid panel, DUTCH test, etc.) and pay attention to how your body feels in the morning: consistently being colder in the morning while on Keto can be a sign that you should tweak your diet.
+Dr. Tommy Wood, M.D., PhD says, “Much of the data used to support the idea that the ketogenic diet causes thyroid/adrenal issues come from studies where people are in a calorie deficit.
+If you’re on a ketogenic diet and eating enough calories, then this problem often goes away.”
+However, if you’re concerned, he suggests that it’s best to track your symptoms (mood, energy) and thyroid levels (e.g., basic blood tests) and pay attention to how your body feels.
+Consistently being colder in the morning while on Keto can be a sign that you should tweak your diet.

 WHO KETO ISN’T FOR

 It’s important to use Keto correctly and to notice how you’re feeling on Keto.
 In particular, be aware of any medications you’re on that could be affecting you.

 How To Lose Weight On A Keto Diet:

 Let start by telling you that Keto is NOT easy.
 So, if you’re looking for a magic pill to shrink your body, then this is not it!

 I can’t emphasize this enough.
 It’s easy to fall into the trap of eating low carb junk food on a Keto diet.
 Please please don’t do this!